dussy42/project-two/README.md

 ## CREDITS <br>
-All the codes were mine with exception to the background images which i sourced from [Unsplash](https://unsplash.com/s/photos/full-screen-wallpaper) and [servicecentrelist](https://servicecentrelist.com/comptia-a-220-1001-certification-questions-answers)
+All the codes were mine , though the idea to create the review quiz was gotten from tutorial videos online.
+However, the background images were sourced from [Unsplash](https://unsplash.com/s/photos/full-screen-wallpaper) and [servicecentrelist](https://servicecentrelist.com/comptia-a-220-1001-certification-questions-answers)

 ** VALIDATOR TESTING**: <br>
 W3C was used to validate my html while jigsaw was used for css and also jshint for javascript and both turn out to be no error.Be that as it may, i affrirm  upon using lighthouse in devtools that the website is accessibile with legible fonts and well lighted colors